-Continuous Service: Employment in a regular positon with OCERS and or with the County of Orange, which has not been interrupted by resignation, discharge, or retirement.
+Continuous Service: Employment in a regular position with OCERS, which has not been interrupted by resignation, discharge, or retirement.
 Official Leaves of Absence shall not be credited toward Continuous Service.

 Contract Worker: Independent contractors; workers who are employed by, or have an independent contractor arrangement with, third-party vendors, staffing agencies, or independent contractors; and